PocketNet: A Smaller Neural Network for Medical Image Analysis: Introduction

 \subsection{Novel Contributions}

-This paper makes the following novel contributions: \begin{enumerate} \item We formally define the PocketNet paradigm.
-This definition builds from the definition of multigrid methods from numerical linear algebra.
+This paper makes the following novel contributions: \begin{enumerate} \item We propose the PocketNet paradigm.
+This paradigm builds from the definition of multigrid methods from numerical linear algebra.
 (Section \ref{sec:pocketdef}) \item We demonstrate that PocketNet architectures perform comparably with their conventional neural network architecture counterparts.
 We measure PocketNet performance on three segmentation problems and one classification problem, using data from recent public medical imaging challenges.
 (Section \ref{sec:acc}) \item We profile the memory footprint for training conventional and PocketNet architectures, highlighting that PocketNet reduces the memory footprint for training models.
 During this profiling, we also track training time per epoch, showing that PocketNet models take less wall-time to train than do their conventional counterparts.
-(Section \ref{sec:gpu-usage}) \end{enumerate}
+(Section \ref{sec:gpu-usage}) \item We perform a controlled study of the effects of doubling the number of feature maps in convolutional neural networks, and additionally compare the intensities of the learned activations for voxel-wise classification (Sections \ref{sec:ablation} and \ref{sec:feature-activation}).
+To our knowledge, this constitutes the first controlled study of the effects of feature map doubling in convolutional deep learning architectures for medical imaging tasks. \end{enumerate}